Abraham Maslow was one of the most influential psychologists of the twentieth century.

 More than anything, both Maslow and proponents of positive psychology are driven by the idea that traditional psychology has abandoned studying the entire human experience in favor of focusing on mental illness (Rathunde, 2001).

-“conviction that none of the available psychological theories and approaches to the study of the human mind did justice to the ‘healthy human being’s functioning’ and ‘modes of living’ or to the healthy human being’s ‘goals of life’ (Buhler, 1971).
+Indeed, Maslow held a conviction that none of the available psychological theories and approaches to studying the human mind did justice to the healthy human being’s functioning, modes of living, or goals (Buhler, 1971).

 A Take-Home Message

-Maslow was driven by a similar desire to help people live the best lives they could, acknowledging their unique humanity along the way.
-The personal experiences that most shaped this desire for Maslow was his childhood isolation and his powerful reaction to the horrors of World War II.
-May his response to these experiences serve as an inspiration to us all.
+It is clear that Maslow was driven by a desire to help people live the best lives they could, acknowledging their unique humanity along the way.
+May his work and dedication to pursuing human happiness serve as an inspiration to us all.